 Federal Laws Affecting Sports Betting In Florida

-There are three specific federal laws that hold bearing concerning sports betting in the United States and hence in Florida.
-We have a page on each of these laws for those of you who would like an in-depth look at them: Professional and Amateur Sports Protection Act (PASPA), The Federal Wire Act, and the Unlawful Internet Gambling Enforcement Act (UIGEA).
-These three laws combine pretty effectively to prohibit US based sports betting in most of the United States, including Florida.
-The first one, PASPA, makes it illegal to bet on sports at brick and mortar bookmakers with the exception of four specific regions: Nevada, Delaware, Montana and Oregon.
-Of those four exempt states, only two of them offer any type of sports betting entertainment.
+There are two specific federal laws that hold bearing concerning sports betting in the United States and hence in Florida.
+We have a page on each of these laws for those of you who would like an in-depth look at them; The Federal Wire Act, and the Unlawful Internet Gambling Enforcement Act (UIGEA).
+These laws combine pretty effectively to prohibit US based online sports betting in most of the United States, including Florida.

-The Federal Wire Act prohibits any type of US based online sports betting, so combined with PASPA, your only chances to legally bet on sports through US licensed destinations is to visit Nevada or Delaware.
-The UIGEA law provides regulatory oversight concerning how gambling related transactions can be processed.
-All of these laws apply to gambling operations and not to players themselves.
-While these laws effectively regulate and prohibit much in the way of state side sports betting, their effectiveness ends at US borders.
+The Federal Wire Act prohibits any type of US based online sports betting entity from offering their services across state lines, and the UIGEA law provides regulatory oversight concerning how gambling related transactions can be processed.
+Both of these laws apply to gambling operations and not to players themselves.
+While these laws effectively regulate and prohibit much in the way of state side online sports betting, their effectiveness ends at US borders.
 These laws do not reach beyond the borders of the United States, and do not prohibit US residents from engaging in sports betting either online or offline that is located, licensed and regulated outside of the United States.

 State Gambling Laws Affecting Sports Betting in Florida

 There are numerous gambling laws in the state of Florida that regulate existing gambling businesses that are allowed to operate.
 Among those are laws regulating tribal gambling, horse racing, dog racing, card rooms and bingo halls.
 A negative run in with illegal gambling at Internet Cafes has driven the state to develop laws outlawing these types of business and state regulated online gambling (HB155).
 On the other hand discussions remain active concerning the possibility of embracing legal online poker gambling within the state.
 A few efforts have been made to see this through, including HB77, however it failed to pass and no additional bills have been presented.
-The sitting governor, Rick Scott, is openly opposed to legalizing any type of online gambling, so it is entirely possible that proponents of online poker will wait until his departure from office to officially try again.
+The former governor, Rick Scott, was openly opposed to legalizing any type of online gambling, so it is entirely possible that proponents of online poker will wait until his replacement takes office.
+Since PASPA's repeal, Florida has not shown any sign of legalizing domestic sportsbooks anytime soon.

 Which Sports Can Florida Residents Bet On?